alumnium-hq/alumnium.github.io/src/content/docs/docs/reference.md

 ## Mobile Support

-Alumnium currently supports Appium with XCUITest driver only, so it can be used to automate iOS platforms.
-Support for Android is [coming soon][2].
+Alumnium currently supports Appium with XCUITest driver for iOS automation and UiAutomator2 driver for Android automation.

 ## Environment Variables